-A buttery, super moisturizing, conditioning shampoo bar enriched with organic cocoa, shea and mango butters that provide nourishment for the hair shaft.
+A buttery, super moisturizing, conditioner bar enriched with organic cocoa, shea and mango butters that provide nourishment for the hair shaft.

 Limit of 0 per order

-With double the extra oils and butters of our soap bars, this is a buttery, super moisturizing, conditioning shampoo bar.
-This natural shampoo bar is enriched with organic cocoa, shea and mango butters which are protective emollients that penetrate deep to provide nourishment for the hair shaft.
+This natural bar is enriched with organic cocoa, shea, and mango butters which are protective emollients that penetrate deep to provide nourishment for the hair shaft.
 The lather is rich and creamy with the natural scent of cocoa butter.

 - Great for dry, over-processed and/or heat-treated hair